KredeGC/BitStream/README.md

 The source and header files inside the `src/` directory are only tests and should not be included into your project, unless you wish to test the library as part of your pipeline.

 # Usage
-The library has a global header file ([`bitstream/bitstream.h`](https://github.com/KredeGC/BitStream/tree/master/include/bitstream/bitstream.h)) which includes every other header file in the library.
+The library has a main header file ([`bitstream/bitstream.h`](https://github.com/KredeGC/BitStream/tree/master/include/bitstream/bitstream.h)) which includes every other header file in the library.

 If you only need certain features you can instead opt to just include the files you need.
 The files are stored in categories: